The ultimate spring cleaning checklist

 Tackle spring cleaning with a smile

 Spring cleaning can be a pain, but it doesn’t have to be.
 With a checklist and a little planning, you can break the job down into smaller, more manageable tasks.
-But if you find that this is just too much for you, don't be afraid to hire professional cleaners.
+But if you find that this is just too much work for you, hire professional cleaners.
 They can help you get your home clean and sparkling in no time!

 FAQs on spring cleaning

-Spring cleaning includes removing unnecessary items in your home and deep cleaning your rooms, furniture, appliances, and room decors.
+Spring cleaning involves removing unnecessary items in your home and deep cleaning your rooms – including the furniture, appliances, and room decors.
 Depending on your preference, you may also include tidying up your home’s exteriors, garage, and garden.

 You can start spring cleaning anytime that you want.
-But, it could be more motivating for you to start at the same time most people do: the beginning of springtime in September.
+But, it could be more motivating for you if you go with the National Spring Cleaning week, which begins on the fourth Sunday of March.

 There’s no one-size-fits-all answer here, but most people prefer keeping it to one day to seven days.
-If you wish to finish spring cleaning as soon as possible, consider hiring a professional cleaner for items and areas that need intense cleaning, like your washing machine, dishwasher, ceilings with mould build-up, or even your driveway.
+If you wish to finish spring cleaning as soon as possible, consider hiring a professional cleaner for items and areas that need intense cleaning, like a washing machine, dishwasher, ceilings with mold build-up, or even your driveway.

 Spring cleaning once a year is enough for some areas of your home, like your fireplace, chimney, gutters, and deck.
 However, you should also schedule daily and weekly clean-ups to keep your space livable and free from harmful dust and germ build-up.

 Let's do this!